Praia de Valadares: Culture

 The patron saint of this place is S. Salvador, to whom every year is dedicated a small feast called "Festa em honra do Divino Salvador".
 There is also a chapel in Praia de Valadares with the name of this saint.

 Main problems

 Alcoholism and illiteracy are the main problems of this place, affecting mainly the elderly.
 In the 1970s and 1980s, there was a wide spread of drug consumption and sale in Praia de Valadares, which decreased in the 1990s as a consequence of the growing urban development.
-There is also some prostitution in the forest zones.
+There is also a problem with dog owners not picking up after their pets and not following the rules banning dogs from the beach and walkways.